pontesda/Portfolio/README.md

 We then simulate filling the car up with fuel when the program is initialized and then run a loop that increments the odometer until the car runs out of fuel.

-During each loop iteration, car’s current mileage and amount of fuel is printed.
+During each loop iteration, car’s current mileage and amount of fuel is printed and the user is asked wheater or not they would like to continue driving.

 ----------------------------------------------------------------------------------------------------------------------------
 # BUDGET ANALYSIS TOOL